What is Process Costing?

 Step #3 – Calculation of Inventory Costs

-Here, the organisation calculates the direct cost and indirect costs incurred by the plant in the production phase.
+Here, the organisation calculates the direct cost and indirect costs in the production phase.
 These costs are accumulated from the first process to the last process.
-The said is then bifurcated into an inventory of complete products & inventory of products which are under process.
+The said is then bifurcated into an inventory of complete products & inventory of products that are under process.

 Step #4 – Calculation of Per-Unit Cost of Inventory